 On the back of the note you can see an illustration of Jewish volunteers during the Second World War and of a watch-tower, which represents the “Wall and Tower” method of settlement.
 The Zionist settlers used this method during the Arab Revolt (1936-1939).
 In those days, there was a Turkish Ottoman law stating that a building with a roof on it, which has a wall and watch-tower around it, cannot be destroyed.
 The settlers got all the construction materials ready beforehand and built the settlements quickly, within a night.
 That’s how they expanded the Zionist Jewish settlements in Israel.

 What can you buy with 20 Shekels?
-Three rides in public transportation inside the city or two falafel meals.
+Three rides in public transportation inside the city or two falafel meals in a cheap falafel shop.

 The 10 Shekel coin is my favorite.
 Its frame is made from nickel and and its center from golden bronze.
 On its back side there is a palm tree with seven leaves and two baskets on each side.
 The Emblem of Israel is also seen on the frame of the coin.
 The writing on the frame says: “For the redemption of Zion” in nowadays Hebrew and in ancient Hebrew (the upper writing).

 What can you buy with 10 Shekels?
-One ride in public transportation inside the city or a falafel meal.
+One ride in public transportation inside the city or a falafel meal in a cheap falafel shop.

 The 5 Shekel coin is made from 75% copper and 25% nickel.
 On its back side is a Proto-aeolic column and above it, the Emblem of Israel.